Coldblood: Powers and abilities

 Eric Savin was converted into the cyborg Coldblood by Dr. Gina Dyson following designs by Mako.
-This gave him superhuman strength, reflexes, speed, stamina, durability, and enhanced sensory systems including night vision as he can see into the infrared.
-Coldblood also has the ability to interface with virtually any computer system, and, by mentally entering "cyberspace", to communicate with such systems.
+This gave him superhuman strength, reflexes, speed, stamina, durability, and enhanced sensory systems.
+These include night vision, as he can see into the infrared.
+Coldblood can also interface with virtually any computer system, and, by mentally entering "cyberspace", to communicate with such systems.
 He has a wetware-grafted computer grafted to his organic brain, a plasti-steel-reinforced skeleton, an artificial heart, synthetic hemoglobin, and artificial right eye.
 His legs are clearly cybernetic, while his arms are composed of synthetic skin and muscle over a plasti-steel skeleton.
 The right half of his face is an armored cybernetic implant.

 The exact limits of his strength are not known, but he is able to engage effectively in combat with Deathlok; an arguably much more advanced cyborg.
 His artificial muscles do eventually fatigue, but he can perform at full exertion for many hours without tiring.
 The organic portions of Coldblood's body still require food, drink, oxygen and sleep; however his artificial blood and organs grant him considerable resistance to diseases and radiation.

 His in-built computer analyses his sensory input; tracks targets and is capable of seeing through illusions, detecting holograms and so forth.
 It requires a recharge of electricity every twelve months of active service.
-The portion of Coldblood's organic brain that accessed his personal memories was removed during surgery that made him into a cyborg.
-Coldblood wears body armor and uses conventional firearms, including a .357 automatic gun implanted in his artificial left hand.
-Project: Ultra-Tech also specially designed a high speed automobile for him, with built-in guns.
+The portion of Coldblood's organic brain that accessed his personal memories was removed during his conversion into a cyborg.

+Coldblood wears body armor and uses conventional firearms, including a .357 automatic gun implanted in his left hand.
+Project: Ultra-Tech also specially designed a high-speed automobile for him, with built-in guns.
 It can be either remote controlled by a device in Coldblood's left wrist, or automatically by his in-built computer.
-Coldblood is an excellent hand-to-hand combatant, highly trained in commando fighting and is a superb marksman with conventional firearms.
+Coldblood is a skilled hand-to-hand combatant, highly trained in commando fighting and the use of conventional firearms.